SushantAd/file_client/README.md

 2. Max retry is currently not set and will keep on retrying after 500ms.
 (Can be easily extended to add maxRetries)

 ###Extensions:
-1. Throttle can be extended by adding timestamp check when fetching from cache.2
+1. Throttle can be extended by adding timestamp check when fetching from cache.
 2. Unit and Integrations tests can be better used for edge cases.